MrFix-Autotesting-Framework/MrFix-Autotesting-Framework/README.md

 All versions of the mrfix module are safe to install in a corporate environment.
 Here's what it says, for example, about the previous version:
-"The latest version of mrfix with no known security vulnerabilities is 6.0.5.
-We recommend installing version 6.0.5.
+"The latest version of mrfix with no known security vulnerabilities is 8.0.1.
+We recommend installing version 8.0.1."
-The information on this page was curated by experts in our Cybersecurity Intelligence Team."

                                                     Safety CLI Cybersecurity Inc
                                                     https://data.safetycli.com/packages/pypi/mrfix/